CiscoDevNet/intersight-tfb-iks/README.md

-# Configuring IKS cluster with Cisco iIntersight Service for Terraform on vSphere Infrastructure
+# Configuring IKS cluster with Cisco Intersight Service for Terraform on vSphere Infrastructure

 ## Use Case Statement
-* Use Intersight Terraform Provider to provision a single node cluster using Terraform Intersight Provider on vSphere Infrastructure.
+* Use Intersight Terraform Provider to provision a single node k8s cluster using Terraform Intersight Provider on vSphere Infrastructure.
 * Use Helm Terraform Provider to deploy a sample "Hello IKS" Application
-* Use Helm terraform Provider to deploy IWO (Intersight Workload Optimizer) Collector to collect app and infrastructure insights
+* Use Helm Terraform Provider to deploy IWO (Intersight Workload Optimizer) Collector to collect app and infrastructure insights
 * Use TFCB (Terraform Cloud for Business) to walk through this use case.

 ![alt text](https://github.com/prathjan/images/blob/main/uciks.png?raw=true)